Jarker/Entry/README.md

 use \Jarker\Entry\Models\HasEntryCode;
 ```

-5. (Optional) Generate unallocated codes, these can be reallocated on the manage interface
+5. Generate unallocated codes, these can be reallocated on the manage interface
 ```bash
 php artisan entry-code:generate {count}
 ```

+### Routes
+`/entry-code/authenticate` For logging in

+`/entry-code/manage` For management